-We are specialized on E-Commerce setup and operations for foreign brands and retailers in China.
+We are a certified Taobao Partner agency ("TP") specialized on E-Commerce setup and operations for foreign brands and retailers in China.
 Our core philosophy is to view E-Commerce as an integrated consumer experience from both a branding and sales perspective.
-We offer a one-stop solution for China incl. consulting, warehousing & 3PL, fulfillment, eShop development, Taobao T-Mall setup & management, sales management on Amazon, 360Buy & shop.QQ, customer support and ROI-oriented digital performance marketing.
+We offer a one-stop solution for China incl. consulting, warehousing & 3PL, fulfillment, eShop development, T-Mall and JD JIng Dong setup & management, customer support and ROI-oriented digital performance marketing.

 We believe that an ROI can be attached to every digital campaign - no matter if branding, customer acquisition or sales - in the end the bottom line has to be positive.
 Our clients push us to deliver measureable results, with the strongest investement returns possible.
 We accept the challenge & manage China digital performance marketing across paid search, SEO, display & retargeting, affiliate marketing, email & SMS down to continiously optimizing your China sites user experience.

-Web2Asia is a Shanghai-based full-service digital marketing agency providing digital strategy, e-commerce and online performance marketing.
-We provide clients facing non-negotiable digital deadlines with tailor-made solutions.
-We work intelligently and transparently.
-We make sure that our results are measurable and accountable and get to the core of the Chinese market.
+Web2Asia is a Shanghai-based full-service digital marketing agency and E-Commerce Operation Company ("TP") providing digital strategy, online performance marketing and e-commerce setup and operations.
+We service clients facing non-negotiable digital deadlines with tailor-made solutions.
+We make sure that our results are measurable and accountable & get to the core of the China market.

 Daily Digital Pulse of China